UKnowWhoIm/uknowwhoim.github.io/src/content/about.md

 ### What do I bring to the table

-I'm natuarally curious, a quick learner, and I am passonate about solving problems.

-Still working on this....
+I'm natuarally curious, and a quick learner.
+I also bring along my passion for coding, that drives me to extreme lengths like an adrenaline rush until the job is done.